 I don't know if he read about this idea or came up himself, but he proposed to create AI of an artificial rabbit.
-Imagine a 2D world of cells where a rabbit lives.
+Imagine a 2D world of cells where the rabbit lives.
 Some cells are empty; some cells have green grass growing on them.
 Rarely new grass can appear in random empty cells.
-A rabbit has actions; it can move around in the 2D world, to eat grass on the same cell it stands on or to do nothing.
-Eating grass increases health level of a rabbit.
-Doing anything else decreases health level of a rabbit.
-If health goes to zero - rabbit dies.
-The goal of a rabbit to live as long as it can.
+The rabbit has skills.
+It can move around in the 2D world; it can eat grass on the same cell it stands on, or it can do nothing.
+Rabbit needs to eat grass to increase health level (health points).
+Doing anything else decreases the health level of the rabbit.
+If health goes to zero - the rabbit dies.
+Rabbit's goal is to live as long as it can.
 My goal was to create an AI for this rabbit.

-First, a rabbit needs receptors to see a world.
-For example, six cells of visibility in each of directions.
+First, the rabbit needs receptors to see a world.
+For example, six cells of visibility in each of the directions.

-Second, a rabbit needs to have a set of simple actions it can execute.
-Think about it, whatever a human can achieve in its life is done by executing simple operations: moving fingers, moving hands and legs, pronouncing sounds and words, etc. Those are simple actions.
-The same with a rabbit, it has simple actions like moving in 8 directions, eating grass in a cell that it is located on, doing nothing.
+Second, the rabbit needs to have a set of simple actions (skills) it can execute.
+Think about it.
+Whatever a human can achieve in its life is done by performing simple operations: moving fingers, moving hands and legs, pronouncing sounds and words, etc. These are simple actions.
+The same with the rabbit, it has simple actions like moving in 8 directions, eating grass in a cell that it is located on, doing nothing.

-Third, I needed to let rabbit know its goal.
-It should know that it should survive as long as possible.
+Third, I needed to let the rabbit know its goal.
+It should understand that it should survive as long as possible.
 How to do that?
-How can you force an artificial creature to have your goal?
+How can you force an artificial creature to have your intention?
 I reasoned that it should work the same way as with real beings - through instinct.
 When we stop receiving food for an extended period - we feel pain - we are hungry.
-But what exactly is pain or pleasure and how can you program that?
+But what exactly is pain or pleasure, and how can you program that?
 Pain is a brain activity that we call feeling.
 Even in this simple scenario to have a goal being should have at least one feeling.

-Forth, when a rabbit is born, it knows nothing.
+Forth, when the rabbit is born, it knows nothing.
 Maybe it has a growing feeling of hungriness, but it doesn't know what to do.
-To act optimally and survive as long as possible a rabbit should learn first.
-It should determine what is bad and what is good for it based on its memory.
+To act optimally and survive as long as possible, the rabbit should learn first.
+It should determine what is wrong and what is right for it based on its memory.
 To learn anything, it should have a memory of its previous actions and results.

-A rabbit can see an only limited number of cells around itself, for example, six cells in each direction.
+The rabbit can see an only limited number of cells around itself, for example, six cells in each direction.
 Other parts of a 2D world are invisible.
-To be effective rabbit should also have some spatial memory to know where it was before.
+To be productive rabbit should also have some spatial memory to know where it was before.

-Memory should be limited - we do not want to remember every situation possible because it is not fun, not optimal and almost unrealistic.
-Six cells visibility in each direction means rabbit can see a matrix of 13x13 cells.
+Memory should be limited - we do not want to remember every situation possible because it is not fun, not optimal, and almost unrealistic.
+Six cells visibility in each direction means the rabbit can see a matrix of 13x13 cells.
 Each cell has or has no grass - like a binary system.
 2^13x13=7.482888383134228e50 combinations.
-Even in this simple 2D world remembering all possible visible situations is unrealistic and very ineffective.
-To optimize we need to work instead with abstractions of situations.
+Even in this simple 2D world, remembering all possible visible situations is unrealistic and very ineffective.
+To optimize, we need to work instead with abstractions of situations.
 But how can we abstract from a 13x13 matrix of zeros and ones?
 How is it possible to make it even simpler?
 It is possible.

-Fifth, if we have memory and can deduct some knowledge from it a rabbit needs the ability to plan its actions.
-Planning actions means that rabbit should have the ability to imagine what will happen in one situation or another, evaluate those situations and choose actions that lead to most optimal results.
-Rabbit needs imagination.
+Fifth, if we have memory and can deduct some knowledge from it, the rabbit needs the ability to plan its actions.
+Planning actions means that the rabbit should have the ability to imagine what will happen in one situation or another, evaluate these situations, and choose actions that lead to most optimal results.
+The rabbit needs imagination.